This policy explains what data is collected by the Development and External Relations Department and how it is used.

 - Information about any professional activities or philanthropic giving, for example from other charity websites who mention your support so we gain an understanding of the areas of support you may be more interested to hear about

-- Information about your engagement in University meetings, events, groups and networks
+- Information on your engagement in University meetings, events, groups and networks;

 4. Information sources